stefan-jansen/machine-learning-for-trading/README.md

 ### 09 Time Series Models for Volatility Forecasts and Statistical Arbitrage

- This [chapter](09_time_series_models) focuses on models that extract signals from previously observed data to predict future values for the same time series.
-The time dimension of trading makes the application of time series models to market, fundamental, and alternative data very popular.
+This [chapter](09_time_series_models) focuses on models that extract signals from a time series' history to predict future values for the same time series.

- We present tools to diagnose time series characteristics, including stationarity, and extract features that capture potential patterns.
-Then it introduces univariate and multivariate time series models and how to apply them to forecast macro data and volatility patterns.
-It concludes with the concept of cointegration and how to apply it to develop a pairs trading strategy.
+Time series models are in widespread use due to the time dimension inherent to trading.
+It presents tools to diagnose time series characteristics such as stationarity and extract features that capture potentially useful patterns.
+It also introduces univariate and multivariate time series models to forecast macro data and volatility patterns.
+Finally, it explains how cointegration identifies common trends across time series and shows how to develop a pairs trading strategy based on this crucial concept.

-In particular, we will cover the following topics:
+In particular, it covers:
-- How to use time series analysis to diagnose diagnostic statistics that inform the modeling process
+- How to use time-series analysis to prepare and inform the modeling process
-- How to estimate and diagnose autoregressive and moving-average time series models
+- Estimating and diagnosing univariate autoregressive and moving-average models
-- How to build Autoregressive Conditional Heteroskedasticity (ARCH) models to predict volatility
+- Building autoregressive conditional heteroskedasticity (ARCH) models to predict volatility
-- How to build vector autoregressive models
+- How to build multivariate vector autoregressive models
-- How to use cointegration for a pairs trading strategy
+- Using cointegration to develop a pairs trading strategy

 ### 10 Bayesian ML: Dynamic Sharpe Ratios and Pairs Trading